skycoin/bbs/README.md

 The following examples assume that you have `$GOPATH/bin` in your `$PATH`, and the above executables have been built.

+For a detailed look at the flags associated with the BBS Node, refer to [cmd/bbsnode/README.md](https://github.com/skycoin/bbs/blob/master/cmd/bbsnode/README.md).

 #### Run a node as master

 Master nodes have the ability to create and host boards.